Best 9mm Pistols [2024]: Ranked by Size and Use

 Sig p365 Review

-When the Sig p365 first came out, it was a game-changer and I had to get my hands on it.
-They squeezed a double stack’s capacity into a single-sized gun.
-The P365 is small and light, so it’s easy to carry and comfortable for most shooters of all sizes.
-The P365 is a purpose-built concealed carry gun that comes in capacities of 10, 12, and even a 15-round extended magazine.
 I personally love the combination of the size and feel of the gun.
-If you are interested in other versions of the p365, they also have the p365 xl which has a larger capacity, and the Sig p365 SAS which has been slimmed and smoothed so as to not snag.
+If you are interested in other versions of the P365, they also have the P365 XL, which has a larger capacity, and the Sig P365 SAS which has been slimmed and smoothed so as to not snag.

-The P365 is a great gun but is still a subcompact pistol, so it can be challenging to shoot compared to the more massive firearms on this list.
+The P365’s recoil spring mechanism offers great impact absorption and lets you regain your sights the same way the P320 does.
+However, since the P365 is a subcompact pistol, it can be challenging to shoot compared to the more massive firearms on this list.
 With proper self-defense ammunition, the weapon can be a little snappy, so practice makes perfect.
+That said, the P365 comes with a striker-fired trigger made of clean metal that has consistently let me make fast and accurate follow-up shots without the risk of getting jammed.

-Therefore, because of its small size, but full capacity, this makes the Sig p365 my favorite CCW gun.
-If you’d like to read more about why we think the p365 is the best concealed-carry handgun, check out our full Sig p365 review.
+Even so, because of its small size but full capacity, the Sig P365 is my favorite CCW gun.
+If you’d like to read more about why we think the P365 is the best concealed-carry handgun, check out our full Sig P365 review.

 Sig P365 Pros and Cons